hiking in peru

 A. Route

-The Inca Trail is the most well-known hike in Peru.
-Being able to hike by the same footpath that the Incas toured centuries ago to get to its wonder (Machu Picchu) is priceless.
-Also, it is cataloged as one of the best 5 hikes worldwide, even it is compared with the trek to Everest base camp.
 The hike lasts 4 days and 3 nights.
 You will start the section from the city of Cusco towards the Sacred Valley by train or bus.
-After, from Ollantaytambo train station, you’ll have to take a train toward Machu Picchu and get off on the 82 Km from the railway.
-From this point, exactly from Piskacucho town, begin the hike.
+After, from Ollantaytambo train station, you’ll have to take a train toward Machu Picchu and get off on the 82 Km. from the railway.
+From this point, precisely from Piskacucho town, begin the hike of ancient inca.

-Definitely, it is the best hiking in the Andean country, and for that, the route has a limited capacity (it is managed by the Peruvian government), and a ticket entrance, expended by authorized travel agencies, is necessary.
-For this reason, this hike can’t be done by own account and need a travel agency.
-The capacity is 500 entrances ticket per day (of which 200 tickets are for agency staff such as guides and porters and only 300 for visitors) Making a reservation of Inca Trail tickets more than 6 months in advance will be recommendable.
+For this reason, this hike can’t be done by one’s own account and needs a travel agency.
+The capacity is 500 entrance tickets daily (200 tickets are for agency staff such as guides and porters and only 300 for visitors).
+Making a reservation of Inca Trail tickets more than 6 months in advance will be recommendable with a tour company, and don’t forget to bring your map of Machu Picchu.

 B. Difficulty